 He had not left his house for God knows how many years.
 To his benefit, at a young age, he had made his fortune working for a company on the stock market, then lost everything, learned a few lessons, gained it all back and then some … then decided to work at home, which to him was a dream job thanks to his clandestine condition, which, ironically made things worse.

-Generally, Libby, her cooking, and money made him happy.
+Generally, Libby, her cooking, and her money made him happy.
 But the dark loneliness of the vacuum cupboard was his fetish.

 His wife was a homebody too.
 Yep, she had somebody alright; a body morbidly obese via a slow journey of fifteen years.
 She had decided that cream cakes and chocolate were her real desire, constantly.
 At five foot nothing, last time she weighed herself, she was told she was around two hundred pounds.